ohiofi/code-u-level-2/README.md

 Nondeterministic algorithms must be tested with MANY repeated test.
 This is known as the Monte Carlo method [https://en.wikipedia.org/wiki/Monte_Carlo_method](https://en.wikipedia.org/wiki/Monte_Carlo_method).
 The more tests you run, the closer you get to the accurate probabilities.
 This is related to the Law of Large Numbers [https://en.wikipedia.org/wiki/Law_of_large_numbers](https://en.wikipedia.org/wiki/Law_of_large_numbers)

-You might hear the terms stochastic or probabilistic used when discussing nondeterministic algorithms.
-The three terms (nondeterministic, stochastic, probabilistic) are related, but have slight differences.
-Nondeterministic means that the system may not produce the same exact output when given the same input.
-Stochastic means that a system is designed with some randomness and the probabilites are known.
-Probabilistic means involving random chance.
-In statistics, there is also a Stochastic process which is a random change occurring in relation to time.
+You might hear multiple, related terms used to refer to randomness:
+- Nondeterministic means that the system may not produce the same exact output when given the same input.
+- Probabilistic means involving random chance.
+- Stochastic means that a system is designed with some randomness and the probabilites are known.
+- A Stochastic Process is a random change occurring in relation to time.

+For the purposes of this course, I would like you to remember Deterministic, Nondeterministic, and Stochasitc.

 VOCAB